 Want to camp for your elopement?
 Check out how this couple camped with their nearest and dearest at a group campsite near Moab.

+Friends: this is absolutely one of the best ways to make your elopement special.
 I know a lot of people think of traditional getting ready photos when they hear this- but let me tell you that getting ready for an elopement can be tooooootally different.
 Writing your vows the morning/day of your elopement is one of my favorite elopement ideas (if that feels last minute- let me share that about 85% of my couples wind up writing their vows day of-either by design or because that’s just how it worked out!).
-Each of you sitting down in different parts of your airbnb/hotel and taking time to really think through and write down your vows (or transcribe them from your phone if you’ve written them ahead of time) is such a meaningful way to really get into the “we’re getting married today!” headspace.
+Each of you sitting down in different parts of your airbnb/hotel or at your elopement trailhead/location and taking time to really think through and write down your vows (or transcribe them from your phone if you’ve written them ahead of time) is such a meaningful way to really get into the “we’re getting married today!” headspace.